C-minus-minus/SolarSystemSim/README.md

 # SolarSystemSim
-Fly around in first person in your own custom solar system
+Fly around in first person in your own custom solar system.
+Watch moons orbit plants and planets orbit the sun

 # Screenshot